 In a 4 cup measuring cup beat one egg, add 1 1/4 cups of milk and mix together.

-Add milk and egg mixture to the flour mixture.
-Whisk together.
+Whisk the milk and egg mixture into the butter mixture.

-Add in cornmeal and stir with a spatula until just combined.
+Add in cornmeal and stir until just combined.

 Pour into your buttered pan and bake for 25 - 30 minutes.